By Diane Spicer

 management, smoking, and activity level.
 These all play into cardiovascular (heart and blood vessels) health.

 Since you're a menopausal hiker, I'm guessing that you already have good baseline levels of cardiovascular fitness.
+Your heart muscle is stronger than if you skipped hiking, because you elevate your heart rate for long periods of time.

 Let's keep it that way, shall we?